WenkChr/NGD_AGOL_Download/README.txt

 Run the automate_download.py script.
 Ensure that the .env file contains a the following information:

--A FROM_DATE variable to begin extracting records from in the format YYYY-MM-DD all inputs should be numeric.
-For example, April 11th, 2020 would be 2020-04-11.
+-A FROM_DATE variable to begin extracting records from in the format YYYY-MM-DD HH:MM:SS all inputs should be numeric and all clock times should be in the 24 hour clock.
+For example, April 11th, 2020 11:30 PM would be '2020-04-11 23:30:00'.

 - A TO_DATE to end extraction on (inclusive).
-Date format should be the same as the previous input (YYYY_MM_DD)
+Date format should be the same as the previous input (YYYY_MM_DD HH:MM:SS)

 The file geodatabase will be created in the directory where the automate_download.py file is located.
 The primary file to be concerned with is the NGD_STREET_Redline all othe files are intermediate and